-- 1. the frequency bands allocated to mobile service, in accordance with ITU-R Region 2 Table of Frequency Allocations and the Trinidad and Tobago Frequency Allocation Table (TTFAT). - 2. the spectrum used for licensed public mobile telecommunications services in Trinidad and Tobago. - 3. the available spectrum to accommodate public mobile telecommunications services. - 4. the appropriate licensing method for the assignment of spectrum to users.
+1. the frequency bands allocated to mobile service, in accordance with ITU-R Region 2 Table of Frequency Allocations and the Trinidad and Tobago Frequency Allocation Table (TTFAT).

-5. the spectrum required to facilitate telecommunications infrastructure growth and the fulfilment of the national digital strategy.
+- 2. the spectrum used for licensed public mobile telecommunications services in Trinidad and Tobago. - 3. the available spectrum to accommodate public mobile telecommunications services. - 4. the appropriate licensing method for the assignment of spectrum to users. - 5. the spectrum required to facilitate telecommunications infrastructure growth and the fulfilment of the national digital strategy.

-These considerations are summarised in Table 2.
+These considerations, together with the current availability of spectrum in each of the respective bands, are summarised in Table 2.